WoollyBonsai/Bluetooth-HID-emulator/README.md

    - You should see a new device named "HID Emulator".
    - Connect to it, and it should register as a keyboard and mouse.
    - **Note :- "Connect from the client to server ( like dont execute connect in bluetoothctl in server system ), as the program identifies incoming connections , not the outgoings."**
+   - **Also if anything shows permission related errors , just chown things by your user**
 ## How it Works

 The C++ application uses the BlueZ D-Bus API to create a virtual HID device.
 It registers a service record with the HID profile and then listens for incoming connections.
 Once a device is connected, it can send keyboard and mouse reports over the Bluetooth connection.